-SEE Anticorruption files: Macedonia, The electricity trading cartel and tax evasion cases9.
-July 2014. / SEE Energy News
+SEE Anticorruption files: Macedonia, The electricity trading cartel and tax evasion cases, SEE Energy News

 In 2012 the Macedonian Commission for Protection of Competition filed misdemeanour charges against four elec¬tricity trading firms on suspicion that they created a cartel so they could dictate the price for electricity imports through their bids in a January 2012 tender.
 Later in the year the customs office also charged three electricity trading companies additional customs du¬ties, saying that they had used various methods to evade paying these fees.

 In December 2011 and January 2012 tenders were published for electricity imports to cover shortag¬es due to increased consumption (very low tem¬peratures combined with high use of electricity for heating).
 In late January 2012 the Government instructed ELEM, the state electricity generator, to submit all tender documentation for review to the Commission for Protection of Competition.
 This findings are presented by Balkan resource group and Bankwatch.